The Gambia under Yahya Jammeh (1994-2017)

 Justice and accountability in post-Jammeh Gambia

 In 2019, the TRRC began broadcasting public hearings on national radio, which captured the nation’s attention.
 The hearings revealed the systematic and widespread nature of the regime’s abuses, which involved every state apparatus.
 Former members of the Junglers publicly testified about the crimes they committed under Jammeh’s orders.
-The progress of the TRRC is being documented by the African Network against Extrajudicial Killings and Enforced Disappearances (ANEKED), which publishes regular monitoring reports.
+The progress of the TRRC was documented by the African Network against Extrajudicial Killings and Enforced Disappearances (ANEKED), which published regular monitoring reports.

-The TRRC is empowered to order reparations for victims and to grant amnesties to certain categories of perpetrators in exchange for their truthful testimony.
-The TRRC does not undertake criminal prosecutions, which may come at the conclusion of its current investigative work.
-As of October 2018, however, Attorney General and Minister of Justice Aboubacarr Tambadou said that The Gambia was not yet prepared to prosecute former Junglers; indeed, four were released after testifying before the TRRC.
+While the TRRC was empowered to order reparations for victims and to grant amnesties to certain categories of perpetrators in exchange for their truthful testimony, it did not have the power to undertake criminal prosecutions.
+Because The Gambia was not yet ready to prosecute former Junglers; indeed, four were released after testifying before the TRRC.

 Key Dates: